MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-wdac.md

 ## Support for OEM extensions

-This release doesn't support partner extensions based on the SBE toolkit because the internal dependent components aren't present in this build.
+This release doesn't support partner extensions based on the SBE toolkit because internal-dependent components aren't present in this build.

 ## Create a WDAC policy to enable third party software

 While using this preview with WDAC in enforcement mode, for your non-Microsoft signed software to run, you’ll need to build on the Microsoft-provided base policy by creating a WDAC supplemental policy.
 Additional information can be found in our [public WDAC documentation](/windows/security/threat-protection/windows-defender-application-control/deploy-multiple-windows-defender-application-control-policies#supplemental-policy-creation).

 > [!NOTE]
-> To run or install new software, you might need to switch WDAC to audit mode first (see steps above), install your software, test that it works correctly, create the new supplemental policy, and then switch back WDAC to enforced mode.
+> To run or install new software, you might need to switch WDAC to audit mode first (see steps above), install your software, test that it works correctly, create the new supplemental policy, and then switch WDAC back to enforced mode.

 Create a new policy in the Multiple Policy Format as shown below.
-From there, use ```Set-CIPolicyIdInfo``` to convert it to a supplemental policy and specify which base policy it expands.
+Then use ```Set-CIPolicyIdInfo``` to convert it to a supplemental policy and specify which base policy it expands.

    Use either ```SupplementsBasePolicyID``` or ```BasePolicyToSupplementPath``` to specify the base policy.
 > * ```SupplementsBasePolicyID``` is the GUID of base policy that the supplemental policy applies to.
 Use {A6368F66-E2C9-4AA2-AB79-8743F6597683} for the GUID, which corresponds to the Micrisoft base policy provided in Azure Stack HCI 22H2.